adamwg/elastic-phoenix/README.md

 We have successfully run the following examples with 4GB of shared memory:

 * Histogram with 1.4GB of input.
-* Word Count with 100MB of input.
+* Word Count with 10MB of input.
+* Linear Regression with

 ### Multiple MapReduce Jobs